-1. One of America’s most prolific actors was born Doris Mary Ann Kappelhoff on April 3, 1922, in Cincinnati, to Alma Sophia (Welz), a housewife, and William Joseph Kappelhoff, a music teacher and choir master.
+1. One of America’s most prolific actors, Doris Day was born Doris Mary Ann Kappelhoff on April 3, 1922, in Cincinnati, to Alma Sophia (Welz), a housewife, and William Joseph Kappelhoff, a music teacher and choir master.
 Her parents divorced when she was a child.
 Day lived with her mother.

-4. Day, who was married four times, briefly dated Ronald Reagan – who she co-starred with in Storm Warning (1951) and The Winning Team (1952) – shortly after his divorce from Jane Wyman.
+4. Married four times, Day briefly dated Ronald Reagan – who she co-starred with in Storm Warning (1951) and The Winning Team (1952) – shortly after his divorce from Jane Wyman.

 5. She hated to fly.
 Her fear took root while touring with Bob Hope in the 1940s after several close calls in winter weather.